Inspiaaa/UnityHFSM/README.md

 ## Hierarchical State Machine

-Because StateMachine inherits from FSMNode, it can be treated as a normal State, therefore allowing for the nesting of state machines together with states.
+Because StateMachine inherits from FSMNode, it can be treated as a normal state, therefore allowing for the nesting of state machines together with states.

 ### Expanding on the previous example